5cript/dbus-glue/README.md

 - [x] Connect to slots and listen for signals.
 - [x] Call methods and get the results asnchronously.
 - [x] Read and Write Properties asynchronously.

+With your own registered interface you can:
+- [ ] Declare your interface
+- [ ] Expose the interface
+- [ ] Expose a method
+- [ ] Expose a property
+- [ ] Expose a signal

 ##### Improvements not planed, but sensible:
 - [ ] Wrap sd_event in another library and make it interact with this.